Constitution

 Article 2 – Organization

-The church shall be incorporated pursuant to the laws of the Commonwealth of Massachusetts.
+The Church shall be incorporated pursuant to the laws of the Commonwealth of Massachusetts.

-The church shall be registered with the United States IRS as a tax exempt organization under the Internal Revenue Code, 501(c)3.
+The Church shall be registered with the United States IRS as a tax-exempt organization under the Internal Revenue Code, 501(c)3.

 Article 3 – Purpose

-Article 4 – Doctrinal Statement of Faith
+Article 4 – Statement of Faith

 The Word of God